JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 #### Name resolution

-Name resolution is vital to understand how to allow the magic that is injection work it's, well, magic.
+Name resolution is vital to understand how to allow the magic that is injection work its, well, magic.

 To keep this fairly simple, the name of the service as referenced in the controller class' constructor parameters should be a camel case of the filename without extension (the basename), using the dash/hyphen as a word separator.